Loading...

 1.2 Site Appearance

-• Theme – Themes control the look of the overall site and it also generally includes a settings page that allows the administrator to quickly control common configuration settings for branding such as adding custom colors or your organisation’s logo.
-On the Theme Selector page, you can assign a default theme for your site and separate themes for older legacy browsers, small screen mobile devices and larger screen tablets.
-The process for setting a theme is always the same.
+• Theme – Themes control the overall look of your Moodle site and typically include a settings page for branding options like custom colors and logos.
+In the Theme Selector, you can set a default theme and assign different themes for legacy browsers, mobile devices, and tablets.
+The setup process is always the same.

-• Set your default language – Navigate to Site administration > Language > Language settings.
-Moodle defaults to common English; if you need US English or another language, add that in Language > Language pack first then you can set it as the default.
+• Default Language – Go to Site Administration > Language > Language settings to set the default language.
+Moodle defaults to common English.
+To use US English or another language, first install it under Language > Language Pack, then set it as the default.

-• Set default time zone – Set your default time zone and country in Site administration > Location > Location settings.
+• Default Time Zone – Set your default time zone and country in Site Administration > Location > Location settings.

 LEARN MORE: Site Appearance